reganmacnamara/BusinessManagementWebApp/README.md

 ## Features

 ### Authentication
-- JWT-based login and registration with automatic token expiry handling
+- JWT-based login and registration with short-lived access tokens (60 min) and long-lived refresh tokens (30 days)
+- Refresh tokens stored server-side and automatically rotated on use
+- Automatic token refresh on expiry with transparent retry of failed requests
 - Bearer token attached to all API requests via a custom `DelegatingHandler`
+- Logout revokes refresh token server-side
 - Unauthenticated users are automatically redirected to the login screen

 ### Dashboard